dan-leo/Wireless-Gate-Controller/README.md

 It is built on a prototype board developed by Stellenbosch University.
 The routing is minimal, however, and the idea is that students develop their own wiring/designs.

-Of the main hardware, it has a renesas RL78/G14 as the brains, a Powertip 16x1 lcd for user feedback, external FT230XS uart chip to communicate with an external test program at 9600 baud, a DRV8801 motor driver (40kHz PWM), a TSOP348X infra-red receiver, and a 2kHz buzzer for warning conditions.
+Of the main hardware, it has a Renesas RL78/G14 as the brains, a Powertip 16x1 lcd for user feedback, external FT230XS uart chip to communicate with an external test program at 9600 baud, a DRV8801 motor driver (40kHz PWM), a TSOP348X infra-red receiver, and a 2kHz buzzer for warning conditions.

 There also exists an infra-red remote to control the gate (open/close/emergency stop).
 The heart is a Renesas RL78/G12 1026A processor.